 Take time to be just the three of you

-I believe that being first-time parents is a precious moment that needs to develop from the inside out.
+I believe that being a first-time parent is a precious moment that needs to develop from the inside out.

 It is mostly like when you fall in love with someone, and you are at the beginning of the relationship.
 You only want to stay with that person and know everything about them, to spend all your time alone with her or him to harmonise your energies.
 You start to build something new, and you need all your attention invested in building a solid foundation.